thisstillwill/COS340-Fall-2020/README.md

 ## Contents

 * `Assignments` - Directory containing the source files for each assignment.
-Individual problem sets are located in separate problem sets and denoted using the number of the assignment:
+Individual problem sets are located in subfolders and denoted using the number of the assignment:

 ```
 .